Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/examples.rst

 Examples
 ========

-Here are some basic algorithms which may be helpful to drone exploration.
+Here are some basic algorithms which may be helpful to the crazy-practical project.

 Obstacle avoidance
 ------------------
-This is a simple obstacle avoidance algorithm based on the distance sensors.
+This is a simple obstacle avoidance algorithm based on distance sensors.
-For example, if the front distance is less than 0.2m, the drone will move left when left distance is larger than the right distance.
+For example, if the front distance is less than 0.2m, the drone will move left when the left distance is larger than the right distance.
-The drone will move right when right distance is larger than the left distance.
+The drone will move right when the right distance is larger than the left distance.
 However, if the front distance is larger than 0.2m, the drone will move forward.
 The code for this algorithm is::